UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What are TDU delivery charges?

-TDU charges are mandatory fees paid to the Transmission and Distribution Utility (like CenterPoint) for maintaining the poles, wires, and meters.
-They are separate from the cost of the electricity itself, which you pay to your retail provider.
+TDU charges are mandatory fees paid to the Transmission and Distribution Utility (like CenterPoint) for maintaining the local grid’s poles, wires, and smart meters.
+They are separate from the cost of the electricity itself, which you pay to your chosen retail provider.

 How often do CenterPoint rates change?

 CenterPoint delivery rates typically change twice a year, usually on March 1 and September 1.
-These changes are regulated and must be approved by the Public Utility Commission of Texas.
+These changes are strictly regulated and must be approved by the Public Utility Commission of Texas (PUCT) before they appear on your bill.

 Can I choose a different TDU to lower my rates?

 No, you cannot choose your TDU.
-Your TDU is determined solely by the geography of your home (your zip code).
-If you live in the CenterPoint service area, you must pay CenterPoint delivery fees.
+Your specific utility is determined solely by the physical geography of your home’s zip code.
+If you live within the Houston area’s CenterPoint service territory, you must pay CenterPoint delivery fees.

-Why is my delivery charge higher than my energy charge?
+Why is my CenterPoint delivery charge higher than my actual energy charge?

-In months where electricity usage is high or your retail energy rate is very low, the combination of the fixed base charge plus the per-kWh delivery fee can sometimes exceed the cost of the energy itself.
+In months where electricity usage is incredibly high, or if you secured a very low retail energy rate, the combination of the fixed $4.90 base charge plus the per-kWh delivery fee can sometimes exceed the cost of the energy itself.
+This simply reflects the high physical cost of delivering that power during peak seasons.

 Are CenterPoint charges the same for every provider?

 Yes.
-Whether you use Provider A or Provider B, the CenterPoint fees are identical pass-through costs.
-Your choice of provider only affects the “energy charge” portion of your bill.
+Whether you use Provider A or Provider B, the CenterPoint fees are identical pass-through costs for every single residential customer in the territory.
+Your choice of provider only affects the “energy charge” portion of your total bill.

 About the Author